Coverage update

 Dr. Goodenowe's response to CBC's April 28, 2026 article on Bill 55

-The corrected CBC article, the public correction CBC issued, and Dr. Goodenowe's complete interview with reporter Alexander Quon, recorded April 28, 2026.
+The CBC article, the correction CBC subsequently issued, and Dr. Goodenowe's complete interview with reporter Alexander Quon, recorded April 28, 2026.

 The article